Welcome to The University of Chicago Eating Disorders Program

 The Pediatric Neuropsychology Service is a clinical, training, and research program within the Section of Child and Adolescent Psychiatry, in the Department of Psychiatry and Behavioral Neuroscience at the University of Chicago.

-The Service provides assessment and diagnostic services for infants, toddlers, school-age children, and adolescents with neurodevelopmental, learning, emotion regulation, and medical disorders and conditions.
-The Service is also involved in collaborative clinical research, examining the neurocognitive and behavioral sequelae of such disorders as Epilepsy, Neurofibromatosis, Childhood Cancers and their treatment, and HIV/AIDS and its treatment.
-An additional emphasis is training; graduate students in Clinical and Counseling Psychology from Chicago-area graduate programs, Pritzker Medical School students, and residents and fellows in Child Psychiatry, Developmental and Behavioral Pediatrics, and Pediatric Neurology rotate with the Service, learning about assessment and diagnosis.
+The Service provides assessment and diagnostic services for toddlers, school-age children, adolescents and emerging adults with neurodevelopmental, learning, and emotion regulation challenges, and medical disorders and conditions.
+The Service is also involved in collaborative clinical research, examining the neurocognitive and behavioral sequelae of such disorders as Prematurity and Low Birth Weight, Epilepsy, Neurofibromatosis, Childhood Cancers and their treatment, Childhood Sleep Disorders, Childhood Maltreatment and Trauma, and HIV/AIDS and its treatment.
+An additional emphasis is training - graduate students in Clinical and Counseling Psychology from Chicago-area graduate programs, postdoctoral fellows in Pediatric Neuropsychology, Pritzker Medical School students, and residents and fellows in Child Psychiatry, Developmental and Behavioral Pediatrics, and Pediatric Neurology rotate with the Service, learning about neuropsychological assessment and diagnosis.

-Referrals for evaluation and consultation are accepted from University of Chicago physicians and clinicians, working across Comer Children’s Hospital and the broader Medical Center pediatrics clinics, as well as from pediatricians, child psychiatrists, pediatric neurologists, and other pediatric specialists across the Chicagoland area.
-Additionally, school professionals, private practice clinical psychologists and clinical social workers, and other mental health and educational consultants frequently refer to children and adolescents and their families to the Service.
+Referrals for evaluation and consultation are accepted from UChicago Medicine physicians and clinicians, working across Comer Children’s Hospital and the broader Medical Center pediatrics clinics, as well as from pediatricians, child psychiatrists, pediatric neurologists, and other pediatric specialists across the Chicagoland area.
+Additionally, school professionals, private practice clinical psychologists and social workers, and other mental health and educational consultants frequently refer to children and adolescents and their families to the Service.

 The Pediatric Neuropsychology Service works collaboratively with a patient’s referral source and is available to provide support concerning rehabilitation, educational, and behavioral programming as part of a school district’s multidisciplinary case conference.